-The clandistine plot to foment dissent in Sabah was under a Code name “Operation Merdeka”.
+The clandestine plot to foment dissent in Sabah was under a codename “Operation Merdeka”.
 Merdeka, is a Malay term for freedom.
 The recruitment of Tausugs began in the early part of July 1967 and was conducted in the province of Sulu.

 According to the sources, Mihajul Saliddin Paradji and Abdurajah “Jack” Abdulla; they were approached by Antonio “Joe” Santos, a mechanic who was then frequenting Jolo.
 Santos convinced them to join the training including other young Tausugs for the special military unit.

-Their dream to be a soldiers has brought them to the training camp in Simunul island.
+Their dream to be a soldier has brought them to the training camp in Simunul island.

 The project supervised by Manuel Syquio as project leader and then Major Eduardo Martelino as operation officer.
 Other military officers who played major roles in the conduct of military training both in Simunul Island and in Corregidor Island were both identified – by Paradji and Abdulla.

 They were Eduardo Batalla, Rolando Abadilla, 2nd Lt.
 Munar, 1Lt Buenaventura, 1Lt.
 Makid, 2nd Lt.
 Philip Lauzon, Captain Ruiz, Captain Sotico and Captain Latonero – a majority of the military officers were junior officers at the time of the military training.